RiccardoMargiotta/Riccardo-Margiotta/src/index.md

 *February 2014 - March 2014*

-- Built the front-end for the design agency's client, completed in four weeks
+- Built the front-end for the design agency’s client, completed in four weeks

 ---